Fasteners

 - A

-) indicates Torx (ISO 10664) is used instead of the standard hex socket. - Likewise, the
+-TXsuffix to the standard for hex-socket head bolts (eg.DIN912-TX) indicates Torx (ISO 10664) is used instead of the standard hex socket. - Likewise, the

-suffixes indicate the type of cross drive,H
+-Hand-Zsuffixes indicate the type of cross drive,Hfor Phillips,Zfor Pozidriv.

 For a more complete overview of screw drive shapes please see: